MagicSenten/Simul-Translation/Data_preparation/README.md

 This will save the file as `all.cs-en.top10M.txt` in your current folder.

+For the evaluation dataset preparation, download the zip fole from this link https://drive.google.com/file/d/1-XicsrBQubkGK-kyBIxKO-7JAx94o_KV/view.
+Save the `iswlt2024_cs_devset.json` in the Data_preparation folder of the cloned repository.

 ### 3. Create and activate a virtual environment

 ```bash